qusers/Q/experiments/analytical-charge-validation/PILOT_PROTOCOL.md

 separate.
 Avoid scaling the water count from the old neutral calibration: the new Qprep systems and existing MD workload are different.

-The next implementation work is campaign generation and endpoint preparation, trajectory/runtime checks and tested BAR/uncertainty analysis.
+The [single-chain BAR analysis](ANALYSIS.md) now includes explicit Born views, overlap and conditional block uncertainty.
+The next implementation work is campaign generation and endpoint preparation, trajectory/runtime checks and between-replica/direction/radius statistical comparisons.
 A full launch manifest and scheduler script must not claim readiness until those exist.
 After that, present the capped Stage B allocation for approval.
 Neither this plan nor a passing native smoke test authorizes an HPC submission.